rgwan/prm/README.md

 Flash
 --------------

-This firmware requires a bootloader which called dapboot.

-Try my branch https://github.com/rgwan/dapboot, target is "MSC".

-And use "make dfu" to flash your microcontroller via USB DFU protocol.
+Use "make swd" to flash your mcu through ST-Link V2 interface.